pimentel/voicecode-microsoft-word/README.md

 This can be changed by the command 🔉page mode🔉.
 You can also switch back to line mode with the command 🔉line mode🔉.

+## Behavior

+Most behavior is as expected, except for the following:

+- `editor:expand-selection-to-scope` (🔉bracken🔉): will expand selection to word, sentence, paragraph, section, story

 ### Issues

 Please report any issues to [GitHub issues](https://github.com/pimentel/voicecode-microsoft-word/issues).